logan-anderson/logan.codes/content/blog/what-is-nextjs.md

 It has received overwhelming growth since 2020.
 Now let's get into some of the features and why someone might use this over running traditional client-side react in the browser.

 _**Note: This blog post is meant for folks who are already familiar with react and javascript.
-If you are not I would suggest you read up on those before tacking nextjs.**_
+If you are not I would suggest you read up on those before tacking nextjs.
+Further, the goal of this article is not to teach you nextjs but to give one an understanding of what it is.**_

 ## Static site generation